blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 !
 Work In Progress !
 Not yet suitable for use.

-A DynamoDB driver for spatie/laravel-event-sourcing.
+A DynamoDB driver for `spatie/laravel-event-sourcing` allowing for a serverless approach to data storage.

 If you're interested in this project please leave a note in the discussions section, and I'll let you know when the first versioned release drops.